tmhub/tmhub.github.io/argento/default/header.md

 ###### Step 1

-To replace demo logo with your own, please upload your image to `skin/frontend/argento/argento/images/logo.gif` via ftp manager.
+In order to replace demo logo with your own, please upload your image to `skin/frontend/argento/argento/images/logo.gif` via ftp manager.

 If your image has different name or file format, you will need to proceed to step 2.